isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-25-post-a-moving-journey-film-archiving-and-curatorship.md

 ![Alt text for image on Isomer site](/images/vol-11-issue-1/movingjourney/SKP_0517.jpg)
 <div style="background-color: white;">Tan Bee Thiam (right) presenting a token of appreciation to former president S.R.
 Nathan (left) in 2010. <i>Courtesy of the AFA.</i></div>

-**Karen Chan** is Executive Director of the Asian Film Archive (AFA).
+<p style="font-size:15px;"><b>Karen Chan</b> is Executive Director of the Asian Film Archive (AFA).
 Besides overseeing the growth, preservation and curation of the AFA’s collection, she teaches film literacy and preservation courses to educators, students and filmmakers.
-Karen also serves on the Executive Council of the South East Asia-Pacific Audiovisual Archive Association.
+Karen also serves on the Executive Council of the South East Asia-Pacific Audiovisual Archive Association.</p>

 <a href="https://nlb-ba-staging.netlify.app/vol-11/issue-1/Apr-jun-2015/"><center>Back to Issue</center></a>